rewyekha/azuredevopslabs/labs/azuredevops/sonarcloud/readme.md

     ![](images/012.png)

-1. Select the **Prepare analysis on SonarCloud** task.
+1. Select the **Prepare analysis on SonarQube Cloud** task.
 This task defines the connection configuration for any later tasks.

     ![](images/013.png)

-1. Click **New** to configure a new **SonarCloud Service Endpoint**.
+1. Click **New** to configure a new **SonarQube Cloud Service Endpoint**.

     ![](images/014.png)

-1. Click **your SonarCloud account security page** to open the account page in a new tab.
+1. Click **your SonarQube Cloud account security page** to open the account page in a new tab.

     ![](images/015.png)

-1. Navigate to [https://sonarcloud.io](https://sonarcloud.io/) and sign in to your SonarCloud account.
+1. Navigate to [https://www.sonarsource.com](https://www.sonarsource.com) and sign in to your SonarQube Cloud account.

 1. Click "My account link" and move to "Security" tab